harshitmaury-wq/Candlelight-Crush/README.md

 ## 🕯️ Overview

 **Candlelight Crush** is a cross-platform desktop application built using **Electron.js** and the **Node.js** runtime environment.
-This application provides a unique digital experience (e.g., a simple game, a utility tool, a desktop companion—*adjust this description to fit your app's actual function*).
+This application provides a unique digital experience (e.g., a simple game, a utility tool, a desktop companion).

 It is designed to run natively on Windows, offering a seamless experience outside of the web browser.